jizhongling/WScFi/README.md

 #macro
-You can use two macro weight_reco.C and weight_test.C to generate the plots as well as the energy resolution.
+You can use two macro weight_layers_reco.C and weight_layers_test.C to generate the plots as well as the energy resolution.

 #code